 New Jersey Online Gambling: Common Questions From New Yorkers

 All forms of traditional online gambling are illegal in New York State.
-Online casinos for real money, online sportsbooks, and online poker are all against NY State law.
+Online casinos for real money, online sportsbooks, and online poker are all against New York state law.

-However, New Yorkers can legally place online bets on Daily Fantasy Sports (DFS) and pari-mutuel horse racing within the State of New York, including NYC.
+However, New Yorkers can legally place online bets on Daily Fantasy Sports (DFS) and pari-mutuel horse racing from anywhere in the state.

 Yes.
 You are not required to be a resident of New Jersey to bet online while visiting the state.
 You do need to be at least 21 years of age.
-But otherwise, New Yorkers need only cross the New Jersey border to place a legal wager.
+Otherwise, New Yorkers only need to cross the New Jersey border to place a legal wager.
 In fact, you can register and deposit at the online casino beforehand.